assouline-sh/ctfc-challenges/graphics/README.md

 **GM#2: Red Envelope Riddles**: Solve CTF challenges to possibly win some red envelopes!

-**GM#3: Heartbreakers**: Another iteration of our original Crypto Trail GM, with cryptography challenges that lead into each other and to a final prize!
+**GM#3: Heartbreakers**: Another iteration of our Crypto Trail GM, with crypto challenges that lead into each other and to a final prize!

 **GM#4: Ownlympics**: Training for PWN challenges and putting those CTF muscles to the test in a final competition round